loopwerk/loopwerk.io/content/articles/2025-02-24-uv-keeps-getting-better.md

 The contents of your `.env` file are made available to Python as environment variables and can be accessed using `os.getenv`.

-Of course you don’t want to use this full command every single time you run your script (or Django, in this case), but luckily it’s very easy to have your script use uv by default.
+Of course you don't want to use this full command every single time you run your script (or Django, in this case), but luckily it's very easy to have your script use uv by default.
 In your script (for example `manage.py`!) change the first line from this:

 ```
 #!/usr/bin/env python